JHU-Delivery-Robot/Navigation/README.md

 Next, we install the Meson build system.
 This should just be `pip install meson`.
 Run `meson --version` to make sure it is installed properly &mdash; if meson cannot be found your Python scripts are likely not in your PATH.
 If you are using an existing installation of Python and run into this issue, just uninstall Python, re-install it using scoop, and then install Meson again.

-Next, we install the vcpkg package manager by running `.\vcpkg\bootstrap-vcpkg.bat` from the root directory of this project.

 ### Linux

 Use your system package manager to acquire Git, the GCC compiler suite, a recent version of Python 3, and the Ninja build system.
 If you are using Ubuntu/Debian, this is simply